thomasyyyu/Flappy/README.md

 ##### Must have feature

 - [ ] User must be able to click start to start game
-- [Check] User must be able to tap to make the bird flip
+- [✔︎] User must be able to tap to make the bird flip
 - [ ] The game must be over when the bird toches the pipe
 - [ ] User must be able to restart the game immediately once the game is over
 - [ ] User must be able to see their scores